Joe0132134/discordlune/README.md

 # DiscordLune
 A recreation of DiscordJS in Lune/Luau

-NTS: make this look better

-NTS 2: actually work ok it.
+NTS: make this look better & actually work ok it.